Seasonal eating ideas: Juneby Robert Gooch May 30 2018

 We love Nigel Slater’s grilled pigeon and peas recipe, which can also be cooked on a barbecue.
 Nigel also has a fantastic simple recipe for early broad beans with grilled lamb and soured cream, which is delicious with our free-range lamb chops.

 Like last month, we’re also still eating as much asparagus as we can get our hands on, while the short season lasts!
 If you’re looking for a new way with asparagus, try serving a broad bean and asparagus salad with barbecued game.
 The light and fresh flavours are a perfect complement to the rich and deep flavours of venison, wood pigeon and wild boar.

 Gardeners around the country will be lifting their first new potatoes of the year this month.
 For an easy weeknight dinner, boil some early new potatoes while slicing our Spanish wild boar chorizo into 5mm slices and chopping 3 or 4 cloves of garlic.
 When the potatoes are tender, toss them all in olive oil, season and roast in a hot oven for 20 minutes, turning once or twice during cooking.
 Serve with soured cream and chopped coriander and a seasonal salad.

 Sea purslane can be foraged on just about any salt marsh or river estuary in the country.
 Here in Suffolk it can also be found growing in the shingle on the beaches, and its plump leaves provide an incredible taste of the sea.
 Use raw sea purslane sparingly as a garnish rather than a main ingredient or blanch it to reduce the saltiness.
-Serve with our sustainable smoked haddock or smoked hot roast salmon and a salad of watercress (wild or grown), chickweed, spinach and/or chervil lightly dressed in olive oil or British cold pressed rapeseed oil.
+Serve with our sustainable smoked haddock and a salad of watercress (wild or grown), chickweed, spinach and/or chervil lightly dressed in olive oil or British cold pressed rapeseed oil.

 Share your seasonal dishes